Flicks

 7.

-Prometheia runners automatically lost the lampadedromia if their torch went out along the route from the Academy’s altar to the Acropolis.
-Today, the last man has forgotten he even has a flame to shield — it’s an affront to the spirit of both Prometheus and cosmic Darwinism.
+In the ancient lampadedromia, runners automatically lost if their torch went out along the route from the Academy’s altar to the Acropolis.
+Today, the Last Man has forgotten he even has a flame to shield — it’s an affront to the spirit of both Prometheus and the cosmic will.

 Our modern idols are fine with that.
 As with Zeus, they’re mocked when we celebrate a Titanic transgression.
-They want our light to be dim — and cast only in their direction.
+They want our resonance quieted, and reflected in their direction.

 Prometheus, on the other hand, is an artist, a rebel for dikē.
 Yet torch races in his honor are now difficult to finish.